SUNYCosmo/compphysics-course/phy315notes/docs/ch1_intro.md

     1. variable `total` is initially assigned a value of zero
     2. note the natural language-like syntax for `for` loop in python; also, note that `range(1, 101)` excludes `101`.
     3. note that indentation of code is important in python
-    4. the `total` variable is printed on screen once the program exits the `for` loop after adding 1 to 100.
+    4. the `total` variable is printed on the screen once the program exits the `for` loop after adding 1 to 100.

 === "Output"
     ``` py title="sum of integers from 1 to 100"